 You can't visit Bristol Palace without staring upward for a while.
 I should have gotten a photo of faces below!
 When new guests arrive, they walk towards the desk, look up... and maybe snap a cellphone pic.
 But none of the guests seemed quite as obsessed with the glorious stairway, as me.

 Looking down was easier on the neck.
 I could have studied forever.
 Before heading down, I looked at the glossy railing and wondered how many people have tried riding that banister!

 That's a scary thought.
 I should have asked at the desk, to see if there have been attempts.

 Speaking of scary, as in scary movies...
-Alfred Hitchcock has a a little history with the Bristol Palace.
+Alfred Hitchcock has a little history with the Bristol Palace.
 He was a hotel guest twice.
 In the fifties he stayed while filming "To Catch a Thief".
-But he was first introduced to the luxurious hotel in 1925, when filming his first movie, "Pleasure Garden".
-He was just 26.
+Years earlier, (in 1925) Hitchcock was a young man of 26.
+He was introduced to the luxurious hotel when filming his first movie, "Pleasure Garden".

-It is said that he drew inspiration from the dramatic staircase, which led to his work on the film Vertigo, in later years.
+It is said that he drew inspiration from the dramatic staircase, which led to his work on the classic film, Vertigo.

 Don and I watched the movie before our trip.
-Although the staircase scene in the movie, looks nothing like Bristol's stairs, spiraling elliptical image can be seen during the opening credits.
+The movie's staircase scene, looks nothing like Bristol's stairway.
+But spiraling, elliptical images can be seen during the opening credits.
 I read later that the same swirling design can be spotted briefly, throughout the movie.
 (In Kim Novac's hairdo and a tree... ?)
 I need to watch again.

 Room 227 on Floor 3